zachmccabe/beijing/docs/bts_style_guide.md

 Spelling is American English or Pinyin Chinese.
 Readership includes English speakers from _outside_ the US so it is important to be cognizant of these things.
 For the same reason, it is important to use standards of measure that are international.

-(Beijingers will expect you not only to use the metric system, but also local standards like <mark>jin <span lang="zh">斤</span></mark> and <mark>wan <span lang="zh">万</span></mark>.)
+(Beijingers will expect you not only to use the metric system, but also local standards like <span class="hilite">jin <span lang="zh">斤</span></span> and <span class="hilite">wan <span lang="zh">万</span></span>.)

 ### Tone

 Tone should be personal and fun.

 Move it along because people need answers to their questions.
-They may already be on the ground.
+The Reader may already be on the ground.

 TBH try to go easy on the abbreviations, and for fuckssake don't say fuck.
 This book is meant for a wide-ish audience.